 This period of time included significant population growth and residential development in the County that spilled into the rural area.
 The amount of housing in the Rural Area now represents 50% of the current total of 28,338 homes in the County.
+It should be noted that as the economy improves and regains losses following the recession of 2008 there is a risk of further erosion of the county's agricultural resources as development of these areas for residential purposes will be on the increase.
+As of 2015 the amount of housing in the Rural Area represented approximately 50% of the current total of 33,912 homes in the County.
 The Rural Area has both a low housing density and by right development (see Residential chapter).
-Residential conversion because of rising value of agricultural land was likely a major cause of the above reductions.
+Residential conversion because of rising value of agricultural land was likely a major cause of the above reductions. earlier erosions and a key threat over the course of the next 20 years.

 To protect the amount of land available for agricultural use, the County makes a variety of tools and programs available to land owners.
 The County continues to allow land owners to participate in the Land Use Tax Deferral Program which allows taxpayers to apply for specially reduced assessments, such as qualifying agricultural, horticultural, and forestry uses.
 Participation in one of County's many Agricultural and Forestal Districts is available to County property owners.
-As of 2010, there were six Districts covering approximately 10,000 acres.
+As of-2010-2016 there were-six eight Districts covering approximately 10,000 acres.

 Over the past few years, Frederick County has worked on implementing new tools to not only help protect the agricultural lands in the County but at the same time also help the farmer capture value of the property without actually developing or selling the land.
-These programs include the Purchase of Development rights Program and the Transfer of Development Rights Program.
+These programs include the Purchase of Development Rights Program and the Transfer of Development Rights Program.
 These programs are discussed further in the Rural Areas chapter.